cminyard/gensio/README.rst

 gensio.h) and may be translated from numbers to a meaningful string with gensio_err_to_str().
 Zero is defined to be not an error.

-If an unrecongnized operating system error occurs, GE_OSERR is returned and a log is reported through the OS handler log interface.
+If an unrecognized operating system error occurs, GE_OSERR is returned and a log is reported through the OS handler log interface.

 OS Handler